webmaster-cepr/main-page-features/README.md

 README

-This is an UNDER CONSTRUCTION Joomla 2.5 module that displays content in a rotating feature box.
+This is a working Joomla 2.5 module that displays content in a rotating feature box.

 AUTHORS